 Just because you’ve accepted your financial aid award, doesn’t mean all of your financial needs have been taken care of.
 If you still have gaps you need to fill, talk with your parents about additional loans or ways to cover expenses before you head off to school.

-This is an exciting time!
-Be sure to keep an eye on your calendar so you can start your college career off on the right foot.
+While this is an incredibly exciting time in your life, it is important that you remain diligent with your deadlines so you can start your college career off on the right foot.

 There's a lot of work that goes on during the last few months of your senior year of high school.
 And most of it is done by the time you make your final choice on a college and send your deposit to enroll.
 Most of it — but not all of it.
 Fortunately, the tasks left to do once you're college-bound are generall less stressful and more fun.

 For starters, make sure you keep up with your extracurricular activities: any sports of clubs you belong to, prom, graduation, and all those other end-of-senior-year rituals.
 You'll cherish these moments more than you might think.